vipulkumawat/IQ/Python.md

 del var_a, var_b
 Python supports four different numerical types −

-int (signed integers)
+int (signed integers) 100, -9889,080, -0490, 0x260, 0x69
-long (long integers, they can also be represented in octal and hexadecimal) float (floating point real values) complex (complex numbers)
+long (long integers, they can also be represented in octal and hexadecimal) 51924361L, -0x19323L, 0xDEFABCECBDAECBFBAEl, -4721885298529L float (floating point real values) 0.0, -21.9, 32.3+e18, -90., 70.2-E12
+complex (complex numbers) 3.14j, 9.322e-36j, .876j, 4.53e-7j

 tutorialspoint.com/python/python_variable_types.htm
+Python allows you to use a lowercase l with long, but it is recommended that you use only an uppercase L to avoid confusion with the number 1.
+Python displays long integers with an uppercase L.

+A complex number consists of an ordered pair of real floating-point numbers denoted by x + yj, where x and y are the real numbers and j is the imaginary unit.

+Python Strings
+Strings in Python are identified as a contiguous set of characters represented in the quotation marks.
+Python allows for either pairs of single or double quotes.
+Subsets of strings can be taken using the slice operator ([ ] and [:] ) with indexes starting at 0 in the beginning of the string and working their way from -1 at the end.

+The plus (+) sign is the string concatenation operator and the asterisk (*) is the repetition operator.

+str = 'Hello World!'

+print str          # Prints complete string print str[0]       # Prints first character of the string print str[2:5]     # Prints characters starting from 3rd to 5th print str[2:]      # Prints string starting from 3rd character print str * 2      # Prints string two times
+print str + "TEST" # Prints concatenated string
+This will produce the following result −

+Hello World!
+H
+llo
+llo World!
+Hello World!Hello World!
+Hello World!TEST

+Python Lists:

 ```